-Glenview is a suburban village that is easy to love.
-Featuring excellent schools, quiet neighborhoods, and one of the top shopping and dining areas in Chicagoland (“The Glen Town Center”), the area has become increasingly popular in recent years!
+Excellent schools, quiet neighborhoods, and one of the top shopping and dining areas in Chicagoland (“The Glen Town Center”) make Glenview a suburban village that’s easy to love!

 Glenview, originally named South Northfield, was first settled by Euro-American farmers in the 1830s.
 The 82-acre plot of one of these first families, known as “The Grove”, is maintained as a National Historic Landmark.
 After the Great Chicago Fire of 1871, mainly Chicagoans relocated with the help of the recently constructed Chicago & Milwaukee Railroad (today used by the Metra).
 In 1895, with a vote of 52-46, the village was renamed Glenview.
 In 1899, with a population of 351, Glenview was incorporated.